Tesis-ORION/orion_common/orion_base/orion_ctl_micro_ros/README.md

 ## Purpose

 Code using two JGA25-371 DC Motors in order to subscribe to a twist topic in order to move.
-It considers the usage of the L298N driver and the lecture of the two encoder channel of both motors, which aims to connect with a Differentil Controller with ros2_control by using topics..
+It considers the usage of the L298N driver and the lecture of the two encoder channel of both motors, which aims to connect with a Differentil Controller with ros2_control by using topics.
 It also connects two servo motors ready for a forward command controller in ros2_control by implementing ROS 2 topics.

-This is aimed to mount a code capable for future integrations with ros2_control.
+This is aimed to mount a code capable for a integration with multiple hardware interfaces of ros2_control (a [DiffDriveController](/orion_control/src/diffdrive_orion.cpp) and two [ForwardCommandControllers](/orion_control/src/forward_orion.cpp)).

-NOTE: The motors are connected in a different way, as OUT1 (+) and OUT2 (-) are for the right motor, and OUT3 (+) and OUT4(-) are for the left motor.
+NOTE: The motors are connected in a special way in the L298 driver, as OUT1 (+) and OUT2 (-) are for the right motor, and OUT3 (+) and OUT4(-) are for the left motor.
 Check the **hardware** file on the **lib** directory for more about connections.

 A brief note on them is shown below: